 But you can’t get away with clickbait headlines.
 If the viewer feels cheated or misled, they will instantly close the video, thereby increasing your videos’ bounce rates.
 And YouTube has a thing of punishing videos with a high bounce rate by reducing their visibility.

-Of course, you can use power words like “must-see,” “you don’t want to miss this,” “largest,” and so on.
+Of course, you can use powerful words like “must-see,” “you don’t want to miss this,” “largest,” and so on.
 But ensure that your content is worth at least 50% of the hype.
 You can also use the thumbnail to show the best snapshot of the video that evokes curiosity and the “I don’t want to miss this” feeling.

 6. Cater to Your Audience’s Needs